NixOS/nix.dev/source/tutorials/nixos/binary-cache-setup.md

 ```

 :::{note}
-The binary cache daemon will report errors because there is no secret key file, yet.
+The binary cache daemon will report errors because there is no secret key file yet.
 :::

 ## Generate a signing key pair